Tai Po Hong Kong: History, Culture and Perfect Day Trip

 Afternoon: Lam Tsuen Wishing Tree

 After lunch, hop in a taxi or minibus to Lam Tsuen, a nearby village famous for its Wishing Trees.
+The ride takes around 15–20 minutes depending on traffic and brings you directly into the village area near the wishing trees and temples.
 These centuries‑old banyan trees have long been a site of local tradition, where villagers and visitors alike write wishes on joss paper tied to oranges, then toss them into the branches.

 Although the original trees are now protected, replicas allow the tradition to continue safely.
 The ritual is simple but meaningful: write your wish, throw it high, and hope it catches in the branches — the higher it lands, the more likely it is to come true.